 - the rise of organised religion through to the Crusades

 - handling human remains to learn about burial archaeology

-- how climate and environmental change has impacted lives past and present
+- how climate and environmental change have impacted lives past and present

-Our BA Archaeology degrees are accredited by the Chartered Institute for Archaeologists (CIfA).
-Our courses were among the first courses to be recognised for providing key skills relevant to careers in the historic environment.
+Our BA Archaeology degree is accredited by the Chartered Institute for Archaeologists (CIfA).
+The course was among the first to be recognised for providing key skills relevant to careers in the historic environment.

-At Reading, you'll be offered student membership of CIfA, giving you access to their e-learning modules, specialist professional networks and details of jobs in the profession.
-We also have very close links with a number of local and national museums.
+At Reading, you'll be offered student membership of CIfA, giving you access to their e-learning modules, specialist professional networks, and details of jobs in the profession.
+We also have close links with a number of local and national archaeological units and museums.